binbang12/minimalistphotography/Readme.md

 **Potential Message:**

 As a mod of a minimalist photography sub, it's good to know a little about what can be considered minimalist and what can't.
 We ask that you please skim through these, taking a look at what is considered minimalist.
-If you want to see posts that aren't minimalist (by our teams standards), feel free to take a look at the removed items in queue.
+If you want to see posts that aren't minimalist (by our team's standards), feel free to take a look at the removed items in queue.
 Many minimalist photos can also be found... on our sub! https://www.reddit.com/r/minimalistphotography/wiki/index/definition/, https://www.adobe.com/creativecloud/photography/discover/minimalist-photography.html, https://minimalistphotographyawards.com/minimalist-photography-awards-winners-2023/.
 (More links can be found on our sidebar).

 ### Comments